akhtarnabeel/ecoforecastCS/README.md

 ## How to Run R-code using our Web-based Platform
 1. Go to the page (http://csr.bu.edu/rina/EcoForecast) and login with username and password (for now you don't need to enter a password, just your email id as username).
-(Note: One can use the files in the 'demo/' folder to recreate the following results.)
+(Note: One can use the files under the 'demo/' folder to recreate the following results.)

 2. Click on "Run New Experiment"